Jihong-Zhu/Jihong-Zhu.github.io/Research/IROS_workshop.md

 permalink: /research/IROS_workshop
 ---
 ## Managing Deformation: A Step Towards Higher Robot Autonomy
-We are in the process of migrating the workshop page to its official page at [Managing Deformation: A Step Towards Higher Robot Autonomy](https://www.lirmm.fr/recherche/equipes/idh/DefWorkshop)
+We are in the process of migrating the workshop page to its official site at [Managing Deformation: A Step Towards Higher Robot Autonomy](https://www.lirmm.fr/recherche/equipes/idh/DefWorkshop)

 # Organizers
 - Jihong Zhu, LIRMM, France